MernaAhmedElshanawany/Dog-Breed---Capstone-Project/README.md

 - Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
 Likewise, please do not include the `bottleneck_features/` folder.__

 Alternatively, your submission could consist of the GitHub link to your repository.

+## Disclaimer
+This project is open-source.
+You can use any part of the code/report freely.